janko/paperclip-dropbox/README.md

 user_id: <%= ENV["DROPBOX_USER_ID"] %>
 ```

-This is a good practice; I didn't put my credentials directly in the YAML file, but I first
+This is a good practice; Don't put your credentials directly in your YAML file.
-set them in my system's environment variables, and then embedded them here through ERB.
+Instead set them in system environment variables, and then embedded them here through ERB.

 Note that all credentials mentioned here are required.